-Late spring and early summer is when you’ll find asparagus in its prime.
+Late spring and early summer are when you’ll find asparagus in its prime.
 And that means now.
-With an unique flavor and texture unlike much else – except perhaps fiddleheads – you don’t want to miss out on its relatively short growing season.
+With a unique flavor and texture unlike much else – except perhaps fiddleheads – you don’t want to miss out on its relatively short growing season.

-To start, (even if you don’t intend to grill), you want to purchase thin, tender stalks.
+To start (even if you don’t intend to grill), you want to purchase thin, tender stalks.
 They should be about the size of your pinky in diameter.
 If you have unusually large hands – think about the width of a pencil.
-Though as the season progresses, and it already has to some degree, you’ll notice thicker stalks (more like the width of your thumb) for sale, and these are still perfectly fine.
+As the season progresses, you’ll notice thicker stalks (more like the width of your thumb) for sale and these are still perfectly fine.
 It’s just that the thicker the stalk, the woodier the asparagus might taste.
 Some people like to peel the stalks of thicker asparagus to remove some of that toughness.
-I’ve never done so, though.

 Regardless of the size of your asparagus, you store it all the same way – upright, in water, in the fridge, and at a temp below 40F.
 But first, trim the ends of the stalks slightly, as you would a bouquet of flowers.
 Asparagus is just one of those produce items you want to use as soon as absolutely possible – because it will lose its flavor and nutritional value pretty quickly.

 For grilling, coat the asparagus in an equal mix of lemon juice and olive oil.
 Sprinkle with a little kosher salt and some minced garlic, if you’d like.
-Place the stalks on your clean (this is important!), hot grill.
-I like to cook them over a medium high flame for about 5 minutes.
+Place the stalks on your clean (this is important!) hot grill.
+I like to cook them over a medium-high flame for about 5 minutes.
 This leaves them with a good amount of crunch – just how I like them.
-There is really no need, however you choose to cook asparagus, to overcook them.
-Doing so can confuse people into thinking asparagus is a bland and mushy vegetable.
-And no one likes those.

 - 1 bunch fresh asparagus